TPR Storytelling: Research

 In addition to the research backing up the general theoretical foundations of TPR Storytelling, that is, Krashen's Input Hypothesis, there exist some studies dealing with TPRS specifically.
 The results of these studies indicate that TPR Storytelling may be more efficient, in some cases, than more traditional methods, like the Audio-Lingual Method (ALM).
-For example, Garczynski (2003) followed two groups of students over a six-week period, one of which was taught with TPR Storytelling, and the other of which was taught with the audio-lingual method.
+Todd McKay (2000) conducted the first empirical study of the effectiveness of Total Physical Response (TPR) combined with storytelling.
+Stories had been incorporated into TPR as early as 1972.
+In the comparative study with Asher, McKay found that children who were exposed to TPR Storytelling outperformed similar students trained using grammar-translation and ALM.
+The ability of those students to comprehend a never before heard story was statistically (p-value of 0.001) greater than that of the control group.
+This study can be found in Asher's Learning Another Language Through Actions and in McKay's TPR Storytelling Teacher's Guidebook.
+In another example, Garczynski (2003) followed two groups of students over a six-week period, one of which was taught with TPR Storytelling, and the other of which was taught with the audio-lingual method.
 Both groups of students learned the same vocabulary from the same textbook.
 The students who learned with TPR Storytelling scored slightly higher than the students who learned with the audio-lingual method, and the TPR Storytelling students showed a much greater rate of improvement than their ALM peers.
 However, ALM was a method that lost popularity in the late 1950s, when it was strongly criticized for its lack of "scientific credibility and it was only a matter of time before the effectiveness of the method itself was questioned."
 (Wikipedia: Audio-lingual method.)
 It should be clarified that TPRS, which stands for "Teaching Proficiency through Reading and Storytelling, is not directly associated with "Total Physical Response (TPR) in spite of the similarity of their names.
 James Asher, the creator of TPR in the 1960s, did compare his TPR with ALM with results showing TPR superiority over ALM.
 Asher's study was performed in 1977, when it was still pertinent to compare new methods like TPR with old ones like ALM.
 Comparing TPRS, created in the 90s, with ALM, created in the 1960s, is not pertinent anymore.
 Not all research studies suggest a significant advantage for TPR Storytelling.